 Dismissed employees who are wondering how to claim unemployment benefits in GA may simply fill out an online UI claim or submit a paper application through the GDOL Career Centers.
 Note that, however, claiming benefits for unemployment on a regular basis is only possible for UI applicants who meet additional eligibility criteria during a weekly recertification procedure.

-Depending on the UI petitioner’s average wages, the weekly amount of federal unemployment benefits in GA varies anywhere between $44 and $330.
+Depending on the UI petitioner’s average wages, the weekly amount of federal unemployment benefits in GA varies.
 The maximum number of UI weekly payments, on the other hand, is determined by the total unemployment rate (TUR) of the state when you file your UI application.

 The GDOL does not follow the standard 26-week benefits period and instead provides benefits for a varying duration between 14 and 20 weeks.
 The higher the state TUR, the longer your unemployment benefits claim will be valid.